Alan Lightman

 Alan Paige Lightman (born November 28, 1948) is an American physicist, writer, and social entrepreneur.
 He has served on the faculties of Harvard University and Massachusetts Institute of Technology (MIT) and is currently a professor of the practice of the humanities at MIT.
+He is a contributing writer for The Atlantic magazine.

 Lightman was one of the first persons at MIT to hold a joint faculty position in both the sciences and the humanities.
-His thinking and writing explore the intersection of the sciences and humanities, especially the multilogues among science, philosophy, religion, and spirituality.
+His thinking and writing explore the intersection of the sciences and humanities, especially the multilogues among science, philosophy, and religion.

-Lightman is a member of the United Nations’ Scientific Advisory Board.
+Lightman is a past member of the United Nations’ Scientific Advisory Board.
 The purpose of this Board is to advise UN leaders on breakthroughs in science and technology and mitigate potential risks, including ethical and social issues.

 Lightman is the author of the international bestseller Einstein's Dreams, and his novel The Diagnosis was a finalist for the National Book Award.
 He is also the founder of Harpswell, a nonprofit organization whose mission is to advance a new generation of women leaders in Southeast Asia.

 Lightman hosts the public-television series Searching: Our Quest for Meaning in the Age of Science.
 He has also appeared in the documentaries 306 Hollywood, directed by Elan and Jonathan Bogerin, and A Trip to Infinity, directed by Drew Takahashi and Jon Halperin.

 He has received six honorary doctoral degrees.